milinkp08/Azure_Lab_Colloquium/Python/lab7b/readme.md

-# Demo Application task ?
+# Word Count Demo Parallel Batch Application Task

 You'll find in this reposiory a simple demo of Azure Batch, which dispatch a word count operation divided in 100 files on a batch pool composed of 20 nodes.